tmpim/casket/.github/CONTRIBUTING.md

 ### Suggesting features

-First, [search to see if your feature has already been requested](https://github.com/caddyserver/caddy/issues).
+First, [search to see if your feature has already been requested](https://github.com/tmpim/casket/issues).
 If it has, you can add a :+1: reaction to vote for it.
 If your feature idea is new, open an issue to request the feature.
 Please describe your idea thoroughly so that we know how to implement it!
 Really vague requests may not be helpful or actionable and, without clarification, will have to be closed.

-While we really do value your requests and implement many of them, not all features are a good fit for Caddy.
-Most of those [make good plugins](https://github.com/caddyserver/caddy/wiki), which can be made by anyone!
-But if a feature is not in the best interest of the Caddy project or its users in general, we may politely decline to implement it into Caddy core.
+While we really do value your requests and implement many of them, not all features are a good fit for Casket.
+Most of those [make good plugins](https://github.com/tmpim/casket/wiki), which can be made by anyone!
+But if a feature is not in the best interest of the Casket project or its users in general, we may politely decline to implement it into Casket core.

 ### Improving documentation

-Caddy's documentation is available at [https://caddyserver.com/v1/docs](https://caddyserver.com/v1/docs).
+Casket's documentation is available at [https://casketserver.com/v1/docs](https://casketserver.com/v1/docs).
 If you would like to make a fix to the docs, please submit an issue here describing the change to make.

-Note that plugin documentation is not hosted by the Caddy website, other than basic usage examples.
+Note that plugin documentation is not hosted by the Casket website, other than basic usage examples.
 They are managed by the individual plugin authors, and you will have to contact them to change their documentation.